Contrast-Security-OSS/azure-aks-example/README.md

 ## Simple exploit (SQL Injection)

-Login and go to the movies list, search for:
+To expose a sample SQL Injection vulnerability, login and go to the movies list, search for:

 `'); UPDATE Movies SET Name = 'Pwned' --`

-The database will reset each time you run the demo.
+Once the search functionality is exploited, the following results should come back from the database.

 ![Netflicks Database Injection](/images/neflicks-Pwned.png)

+*Note - The database will reset each time you redeploy the application because the database is being hosted inside a container.*

 ## Contrast Security Vulnerability Results